 When in comes to weather, Northeastern Ontario experiences the four seasons in all their splendour.
 From cool, misty spring mornings on the water to warm, sunny fall drives down winding highways, the region’s unique seasonal beauty is a breath of fresh air – literally.

-With over 184,000 square kilometres of geography, there is no denying our region is BIG.
+With over 184,000 square kilometres of geography, there is no denying our region is as vast as it is beautiful.
 As a result, the weather can vary dramatically from north to south, even in the same season, so a little advanced planning can make all the difference.
 Prior to traveling, we recommend checking the forecast in a city or town closest to you and planning accordingly.